ITBA-E3-2018/tp3-team-7/README.md

 Important:

 - To compile the report run make on root directory, report.pdf file with project content will be produced.
-- To compile the task 1/3 verilog plese open one of the three modules folders and run make.
+- To compile the task 1/2/3 verilog plese open one of the three modules folders and run make.
 Executable will be made in bin folder.
 By running executable you'll get .vcd file that using gtkwave will show the output of verilog tests.

-- We're sorry we didn't show verilog code for task 2 because it was a complex circuit and we have had serious debugging problems that we didn't sove on time.